jan-lehmkuhl/knowledge-database-template/knowledge/para-principle.md

 PARA principle
 ======================================================================

+The PARA principle is important to distinguish which information should go into the knowledge base (aka "Resource") and which not.

 * **Project**:
   A series of tasks linked to a goal, with a deadline
 * **Area of Responsibility**: